 New Jersey — Unlike most other marijuana policy ballot initiatives, which qualify through signature drives, New Jersey will vote on legalization later this year thanks to a legislative referral.
 After failing to find enough common ground to pass a bill in 2019, lawmakers opted to put a proposal before the voters.

 North Dakota — Activists leading Legalize ND’s 2020 ballot initiative effort announced that it is unlikely they will be able to gather enough signatures to qualify this year as a result of public health concerns related to COVID-19.
+The campaign will continue its efforts to get the initiative on the state’s 2022 ballot.

 South Dakota — Thanks to an impressive signature gathering effort last year, New Approach South Dakota and South Dakotans for Better Marijuana Laws succeeded in qualifying two marijuana policy reform initiatives for the 2020 ballot.
 One would establish a medical marijuana program, while the other would legalize and regulate marijuana for adults 21 and older.
 South Dakota will be the first state to vote on medical marijuana and adult-use legalization initiatives simultaneously.